 Threads was Facebook and out of the question, and what even was Hive?
 That left Bluesky which, on first contact, seemed like Twitter but smaller — and, as someone who’d moved from a very big city to a couple of smaller ones that I’d been assured were reasonable substitutes but which turned out not to be, I was not, as they say, keen.

 Everything’s relative, isn’t it?
-Weeks, then months passed, and Twitter reeked more and more of grift and fascism and the unpleasant chaos of any enterprise run by drug-addled, blustering nepo cunt.
+Weeks, then months passed, and Twitter reeked more and more of grift and fascism and the unpleasant chaos of any enterprise run by a drug-addled, blustering nepo cunt.
 It became a thing not to trade up from, but to actively escape.

 I don’t know whether I was slow to notice or just in tune with the times, but when I revisited Bluesky I found a lot of other people who felt the same way.
 And this go-round I didn’t experience the platform as an underdeveloped substitute, but as a genuine upgrade — big enough to offer variety and the promise of more beyond the horizon, but cozy and welcoming enough that it felt like a place you could stretch out rather than somewhere you could only hold as much ground as you fought for.